garykac/plotto/README.md

 * [332](http://garykac.github.io/plotto/plotto-mf.html#332) "B, of alien blood and inferior race, seeks to marry A, the Caucasian with whom she is in love"
 * [718](http://garykac.github.io/plotto/plotto-mf.html#718) "A, believed by all to be a white man, knows there is negro blood in his veins"

-The implicit sexism in Plotto is more subtle, but the structure of the books permits an interesting experiment.
-Since the "A" protagonist is male and the "B" protagonist is female, we can swap the two roles and see if any of the resulting text sounds "odd".
+The implicit sexism in Plotto is more subtle, but the rigid structure of the books permits an interesting experiment.
+Since the "A" protagonist is male and the "B" protagonist is female, we can swap the two roles and see if any of the resulting text sounds a bit "odd".

-To experiment with this, you can use the (gender-swapped version of Plotto)[http://garykac.github.io/plotto/plotto-fm.html].
+To experiment with this, you can use the [gender-swapped version of Plotto](http://garykac.github.io/plotto/plotto-fm.html).
 The content is exactly the same as the original, except that "A" and "B" are swapped, along with any gendered terms ("him/her", "husband/wife", ...) in the text.

+You can also choose the gender-swapped version from the `AB` dropdown menu at the top of the page.

 ## Plotto in Print